How to Recover Your Gmail, Facebook or Yahoo Account [Updated 2019]

 Recover your email when you do not have access to a phone number or recovery email

-Step 3 – You don’t have access to your registration email account or a phone number
+So you don’t have access to your registration email account or a phone number.

 If you lost access to your registration email, you need to click the “I don’t have access to any of these”.